Why is stretching so important?

 Stretching is something we all instinctively do, even without being told by our physio or Pilates instructor.
 Whether after a long car journey, waking up in the morning, or when sitting at a desk for too long, we do it because it makes us feel relieved and refreshed!

 Everyone can benefit from stretching by including a sensible routine into their everyday lifestyle.
-We want to guide you on your health and wellness journey; contact Back In Motion Camberwell where our qualified physios can help prescribe suitable exercises for your lifestyle and fitness routine.
+We want to guide you on your health and wellness journey; contact your local Back In Motion practice where our qualified physios can help prescribe suitable exercises for your lifestyle and fitness routine.